MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 We imagine that :math:`\Omega^{(c)}` *is* the set :math:`\Omega^{(0)}` compressed by :math:`\Phi` after :math:`(c)` iterations.
-We imagine that :math:`\Omega^{(c)}` contains an ideal *phase space gas* and that at each iteration, a part of the energy given to the computer is transformed in a kind of *informatic work* :math:`\Delta W` to compresse that phase space gas.
+We imagine that :math:`\Omega^{(c)}` contains an ideal *phase space gas* and that at each iteration, a part of the energy given to the computer is transformed in a kind of *informatic work* :math:`\Delta W` to compress that phase space gas.
 We will therefore call :math:`\Omega^{(c)}` the **compressed set** at iteration :math:`c`.
 The situation is described in the following figure.